TheGonzalezDesigns/RIos/README.md

 >	* `meteor run`
 >	* This will connect Rios to `localhost:3000` by default.
 >	* You can optionally specify the port to connect to using `meteor --port ...` instead.
+>	* Execute `meteor help run` for more information regarding the command.